 Susanna Kwan on the lauded debut of AWAKE IN THE FLOATING CITY.

-October will also see me turning up with five author-and-writing-instructor friends to give Writing Tips and Tastes at the Dandelion Bookshop in Oak Park, Illinois.
-Its owner, Jamie Ericson, is one of the Uninventables, my group of personal coachees.
+October also saw me turning up with five author-and-writing-instructor friends to give Writing Tips and Tastes at the Dandelion Bookshop in Oak Park, Illinois.
+Its owner, Jamie Ericson, is one of my writing community.
 By wonderful coincidence, the partner of one of my Chicago friends rents the studio above Dandelion.
-They are throwing us a post-reading party (thanks, Mich!); if you’re in the area, please join us!
+They threw us a fabulous post-reading party.
+(Thanks, Mich!)

 For those of you who would like to build closer writing communities of your own, here’s an offer from Poets & Writers.